 By using solid electrolytes, polymer capacitors avoid the issue of liquid electrolyte drying out, which severely limits the life of classical electrolytic capacitors.

-The other reason why existing designs typically don’t replace most tantalum or aluminium electrolytic capacitors with polymer is that they are relatively expensive in comparison.
+The other reason why existing designs typically don’t replace most tantalum or aluminum electrolytic capacitors with polymer is that they are relatively expensive in comparison.
 That being said, there are several advantages to using polymer capacitors in designs, especially in power supplies.
-In several of my open-source project articles, I have specified aluminium polymer capacitors as their performance per dollar was unbeatable for those specific applications.
+In several of my open-source project articles, I have specified aluminum polymer capacitors as their performance per dollar was unbeatable for those specific applications.

 Like the tantalum electrolytic capacitors we looked at earlier, polymer capacitors have virtually identical properties when it comes to capacitance vs voltage—the capacitance increases in a linear fashion as temperature increases.

-Aluminium polymer capacitors mainly offer very high capacitance density for their PCB footprint.
-Tantalum polymer capacitors don’t tend to come in the tall packages that aluminium capacitors do.
-The tall cylindrical aluminium capacitors allow you to provide exceptionally high capacitance by using high aspect ratio components, which are very tall relative to their footprint - if clearances allow.
+Aluminum polymer capacitors mainly offer very high capacitance density for their PCB footprint.
+Tantalum polymer capacitors don’t tend to come in the tall packages that aluminum capacitors do.
+The tall cylindrical aluminum capacitors allow you to provide exceptionally high capacitance by using high aspect ratio components, which are very tall relative to their footprint - if clearances allow.

 Just like their non-polymer counterparts, as discussed earlier, the polymer variants do not have piezoelectric/microphonic issues, making them excellent for audio, and other sensitive ceramic analog suppliers' small-signal applications.